Homemade Smoked Venison Sausage

 • Smoke at 120 degrees for 1 hour, 160 degrees for 30 minutes, with the smoke "on", and 180 degrees until the suasage reaches an internal temperature of 156 degrees F. Leave the smoke on for up to 2 hours.

-• If you'd like, freeze your sausage.
+• If you'd like, freeze your sausage in freezer bags or vacuum sealed bags.

 Leave a Reply